-If you'd like to configure your Kubernetes installation to use CA certificates, use a ConfigMap.
+If you want to configure your Kubernetes installation to use CA certificates, use a ConfigMap.

 A ConfigMap containing the required certificates can be mounted and referenced in your crane configuration.